rolfen/notes/entries/linux/debian/monitoring_disk_usage.md

 For a quick overview per partition nothing bets: `df -h`

-In my experience you will find your *roughly* adding up in this way:
+In my experience you will find your numbers *roughly* adding up in this way:
 ```
 Installed packages total + user data (/home/) + local data (/var/) = total space use
 ```